iillcode/indexo/LEMONSQUEEZY_INTEGRATION.md

 The integration uses these tables:

-- `payments` - Stores payment records
+- `payments` - Stores payment records for all providers (Stripe and LemonSqueezy)
-- `lemon_orders` - Stores LemonSqueezy-specific order data
 - `subscriptions` - Stores subscription data

 User association is handled automatically via email lookup.